Gladiator (Melvin Potter): Fictional character biography

-Melvin Potter was a costume designer who delusionally believed that he was far better than any superhero.
-In order to prove his point, he designed a suit of battle armor for himself, complete with deadly wrist blades, and became known as the Gladiator.
-During his first criminal outing, he battled Daredevil before encountering his recurring enemy, the Masked Marauder.
-Gladiator later appeared in Europe, where he fought Daredevil again and joined the Maggia.
-Eventually, he joined Electro's Emissaries of Evil to attack Daredevil once again.
-Later, Gladiator aided Whitney Frost in a raid of Stark Enterprises, where he first fought Iron Man.

-Gladiator returned to battling Daredevil.
-He later allied with the Death-Stalker, and later still allied with the Beetle.
-While under control of the Purple Man, he attacked Daredevil.
-Gladiator had one last battle against Daredevil before deciding to reform.
-He began undergoing therapy from Betsy Beatty, whom he later married.
+Melvin Potter is a costume designer who delusionally believes that he was far better than any superhero.
+To prove his point, he designs a suit of battle armor for himself, complete with deadly wrist blades, and becomes known as the Gladiator.
+During his first criminal outing, he battles Daredevil before encountering his recurring enemy, the Masked Marauder.
+Gladiator later appears in Europe, where he fights Daredevil again and joins the Maggia.
+Eventually, he joins Electro's Emissaries of Evil to attack Daredevil once again.
+Gladiator has one last battle against Daredevil before deciding to reform.
+He attends therapy with Betsy Beatty, whom he later marries.

-After reforming, the Gladiator allied with Daredevil and Elektra against the Hand.
-Donning his Gladiator costume again, Potter met Spider-Man.

-Kingpin, on behalf of a madman in his employ, pressured Potter into producing a Daredevil costume.
-Potter later donned his Gladiator costume again to discourage a youth from a life of crime.

-He was later forced into working for the Kingpin's elderly predecessor Alexander Bont, who claimed that Potter had a four-year-old daughter that he had never met and that she would die if Potter did not help.
-Gladiator brought Murdock to Bont, who attempted to kill Murdock and assume his old mantle but instead died of a drug-induced heart attack.
-The Gladiator was defeated by the new White Tiger and went back to prison.
+Potter is forced into working for Alexander Bont, who claims that Potter had a four-year-old daughter who he had never met and that she would die if Potter did not help.
+Gladiator brings Murdock to Bont, who attempts to kill Murdock, but instead dies of a drug-induced heart attack.
+Gladiator is defeated by White Tiger and goes back to prison.

-In prison, Gladiator was accused of murdering two fellow inmates.
-Matt Murdock's law firm defended him, after Murdock's super-senses indicated that he was telling the truth about his innocence.
-However, at the end of the issue, taunted by another inmate, Gladiator snaps his handcuffs and brutally assaults the inmate and a corrections officer, only to surrender to another officer and claim once again that he didn't do it.
-Later, after being broken out of an armored car, Melvin beat a confused Daredevil and moved to the sewers, heading for his Gladiator costume.
-Gladiator then went on a rampage in Chinatown, killing innocent people and culminating in an attack on Matt and Milla in a restaurant.
-After being knocked out, Matt woke up in a police car to a voice claiming that Gladiator will murder his wife.
-Matt tracked down the Gladiator, whom he then defeated, and Milla, whom he then rescued.
+In prison, Gladiator is accused of murdering two fellow inmates.
+Matt Murdock's law firm defends him after Murdock's super-senses indicate that he is telling the truth about his innocence.
+After being taunted by another inmate, Gladiator snaps his handcuffs and assaults the inmate and a corrections officer, only to surrender to another officer.
+Gladiator embarks on a rampage in Chinatown, killing civilians and culminating in an attack on Murdock and Milla Donovan.

-After this incident, Melvin realized the weight of his actions and attempted suicide, only to be saved by Daredevil.
-Potter was taken back to prison and heavily sedated after repeatedly banging his head against the wall.
-Separately, it was revealed that Mr. Fear had secretly administered chemicals to Potter that caused him to go irreversibly insane with rage.
+After this incident, Potter realizes the weight of his actions and attempts suicide, only to be saved by Daredevil.
+Potter is taken back to prison and heavily sedated after repeatedly banging his head against the wall.
+Separately, it was revealed that Mr. Fear had secretly administered chemicals to Potter that caused him to go insane with rage.